AndreiLazarescu/Shop-Bundle/README.md

 # Shop-Bundle
-This is a demo project to highlight our programming style.
+This is a demo project to highlight programming skills.